pubnub/javascript/README.md

 # YOU MUST HAVE A PUBNUB ACCOUNT TO USE THE API.
 http://www.pubnub.com/account

-## PubNub 3.4.2 Real-time Cloud Push API - JAVASCRIPT
+## The PubNub Network JavaScript v3.4.2 Real-time SDK
 http://www.pubnub.com - PubNub Real-time Push Service in the Cloud.

 The PubNub Network is a blazingly fast Global Messaging Service for building